nosferathoo/pico-raw-video-on-16x10LED/README.md

 ## Video

 The video has to be converted to a 16x10 raw RGB video.
-I wrote a simple converter (render/png2raw.py) that reads already prepared PNG files with 16x10 video frames from the current directory and outputs *output.raw* file.
-As a video source, I prepared and rendered animation using Blender. *video.blend* file contains the source Blender file, but you can use any video resized to 16x10 and dumped to separate png frames.
+I wrote a simple [converter](render/png2raw.py) that reads already prepared PNG files with 16x10 video frames from the current directory and outputs *output.raw* file.
+As a video source, I prepared and rendered animation using Blender. [video.blend](video.blend) file contains the source Blender file, but you can use any video resized to 16x10 and dumped to separate png frames.

 My video: